 The word asado refers to both the cooking technique and the event.
 Most apartment buildings in the city have an asados area where residents can book space and enjoy family time cooking and eating good food together.
 The area will include a parilla (pronounced ‘parisha’ in Argentine Spanish as the ‘ll’ takes a ‘sh’ rather than a ‘y’ sound), a small kitchen area and benches to prepare and eat your food.
 You are responsible for clearing up afterwards and leaving the area clean and tidy for other residents to enjoy their asado at another time.
 We were delighted to be invited to a family asado in Cordoba.

-There are two parts to the parilla – the v-shaped firebox and the grill.
+With asados in Argentina there are two parts to the parilla – the v-shaped firebox and the grill.
 You need to make sure you have fuel.
 It’s quite common to scour the local area for wood/grasses to burn on the fire.
 First the fire needs to be started.
 Wood or charcoal are the most common fuels.
 Apparently it is not the done thing to use lighter fluid or briquettes – pine cones are sometimes used if the fire is not being very co-operative when starting up.

 These flames burn too fiercely to cook the meat directly, so the firebox gets really hot then coals from the embers are transferred to the grill and spread around the cooking area.
 The meat is then placed on the grill above these coals.
 Traditionally the cook is the asador, invariably male, who takes on responsibility of watching over the feast.